JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 ## Preparing data

-During the last lecture, we implemented everything from the scratch.
+During the last lecture, we implemented everything from scratch.
 This lecture will introduce the package [Flux](https://fluxml.ai/Flux.jl/stable/models/basics/) which automizes most of the things needed for neural networks.
-- It creates many layers including convolutional layers.
+- It creates many layers, including convolutional layers.
 - It creates the model by chaining layers together.
 - It efficiently represents model parameters.
 - It automatically computes gradients and trains the model by updating the parameters.
-This functionaly requires inputs in specific format.
+This functionality requires inputs in a specific format.
 - Images must be stored in `Float32` instead of the commonly used `Float64` to speed up operations.
 - Convolutional layers require that the input has dimension ``n_x\times n_y\times n_c\times n_s``, where ``(n_x,n_y)`` is the number of pixels in each dimension, ``n_c`` is the number of channels (1 for grayscale, and 3 for coloured images) and ``n_s`` is the number of samples.
 - In general, samples are always stored in the last dimension.